 We are planning to implement the classes as blended learning, a combination of online and face-to-face with the professor – all in a tutorial way.

-You can also be an exchange Erasmus + incoming student, in case your university in your home country is our partner and if an Erasmus bilateral agreement among both institutions is signed.
+You can be an exchange Erasmus + incoming student, in case your university or faculty in your home country is our partner and if an Erasmus bilateral agreement among both institutions is signed.
 Among other things, Erasmus+ aims to promote international student mobility by offering scholarships for study and traineeships.
 Erasmus+ provides students in higher education with the opportunity to study abroad in Europe for three to 12 months (per university cycle) as part of their degree.

 ISSBS Erasmus ID code is: SI CELJE03

 For more information about Erasmus+ mobility please contact the ISSBS mobility coordinator by email: firstname.lastname@example.org